vjanelle/polyglottalk/notes/classes.md

 ### Include-like

 The `include`, `require`, and `hiera_include` functions let you safely declare a class **multiple** times.
 No matter how many times you declare it, a class will only be added to the catalog *once*.
-This can allow classes or defined types to manage their own dependancies, and lets you create overlapping 'role' classes where functionality (such as requiring a package for a specific language, database connectivity, etc) can exist in mulitple roles.
+This can allow classes or defined types to manage their own dependancies, and lets you create overlapping 'role' classes where functionality (such as requiring a package for a specific language, database connectivity, etc) can exist in multiple roles.

-Include-like behaviour relies on external data and defaults for parameter data - if your class does not use defaults, or include functions in the declaration to lookup these resources (via `extlookup` or via `hiera_lookup()`), catalog compilation will fail:
+Include-like behavior relies on external data and defaults for parameter data - if your class does not use defaults, or include functions in the declaration to lookup these resources (via `extlookup` or via `hiera_lookup()`), catalog compilation will fail:

 <pre>
 test.pp: